SaurabhWarathe/CMPE_283/README.md

 <h3>Steps followed:</h3>
 1. Installed VMware Workstation 15.<br>
-2. Installed Linux Ububtu 22.04.1 with nested capabilities. <br>
+2. Installed Linux Ububtu 22.04.1 with nested capabilities and given RAM of 8GB, disk space of 120GB and 8 Cores of processor. <br>
 3. Verified if nested virtulisation is installed properly by checking sys/module/intel_/nested. <br>
 4. Retrieve the starter .c file and Mekefile from canvas. <br>
 5. Add the remaining code sections to the file.(struct, definitions and vm features)<br>
-6. Installed GCC <br>
+6. Installed GCC. <br>
 7. Add capabilities structs based on info from SDM and make calls to rdmsr and report_capibility in the .c file. <br>
 8. In the directory of the .c file and make file call 'sudo make'<br>
 9. Call 'sudo ismode ./cmpe283-1.ko'. <br>